-California Education Code Section 35183 allows a governing board to adopt a uniform policy that authorizes schools to require pupils to wear a school uniform.
+Uniforms: California Education Code Section 35183 allows a governing board to adopt a uniform policy that authorizes schools to require students to wear a school uniform.
 Some schools, in conjunction with their school-site councils, have elected to adopt their own student uniform policies.
 Any uniform policy implemented by schools must be voluntary and must identify financial resources for students who are not able to comply with the school uniform policy due to financial hardship.
 Parents must be advised of their right to opt out of the school's uniform policy.
-Students whose parents choose not to participate in a uniform program may not be disciplined, discriminated against, or otherwise denied rights and privileges available to other students.
+Students whose parents opt them out of a uniform program may not be disciplined, discriminated against, or otherwise denied rights and privileges available to other students.